jon-jacky/PyModel/samples/populations/README.md

 - *test_domainsx*: a run that shows *domainsx* does not work (the domain is not a callable)

+- *test_seed*: demonstrate the *-s* (seed) option to *pmt*, which specifies the random seed used to select arguments and actions, so runs are reproducible.
+Whenever this script is executed, the same traces are generated.

 - *test_populations*: a test script that uses the Python standard library *unittest* module, instead of our own *trun* module.
 The command to run this test is: *python test_populations.py*